nicholaswmin/dyno/README.md

 - Given enough samples/cycles, the metric's computed `mean` value will reflect a de-noised, good-enough approximation for that particular measurement.

-Both the primary and each task thread record their own metrics.
-Some metrics are provided by default; others can be recorded by the user as part of the benchmarked code, as shown above.

 > a [working example](#using-performancemeasure) using `performance.measure`
 > can be found below